SpStigma/SpStigma/README.md

 </p>

 ## About me:
-Passionate about development and specialized in AR/VR, I earned my diploma from Holberton in this field.
-I have worked with multiple languages, including Python and C, but my main language is C#.
-Currently, I’m developing several games in Unity to hone my skills, and in my free time, I’m learning Angular with C#.
+Passionate about development, I hold a diploma in AR/VR from Holberton.
+With a strong foundation in C#, I’m now focusing on learning the Microsoft ecosystem.
+I’m currently working with Angular for web development and C# for backend and game projects, including several games built in Unity.

 <br>

 ## Tech Stack